rainbain/Orca/README.md

 The Gamecube's large cache, clock speeds, and memory bandwidth are all major issues in the future development of Orca.
 Running the hardware at the intended speed is a goal of Orca.
 With that, the PowerPC 750CXe core is currently outside the goal of emulation.
-Current work involves offloading part of Dolphin, a popular Gamecube/Wii emulator, to Orca to test the accuracy of its emulation and work out from there.
+Current work involves offloading parts of Dolphin, a popular Gamecube/Wii emulator, to Orca to test the accuracy of its emulation and work out from there.